IzzySoft/DBAHelper/ts_mig/README.md

   original tablespace – or it's safe to be dropped
 * `04_dba_cleanuptablespaces.sql`: DBA drops the original TS, and renames the new one to replace it.
+* `05_owner_adjust.sql`: Working around an Oracle bug, the owner finally has to modify the default tablespace attribute of partitioned tables again

 ## Pre-Conditions